No Products in the Cart

 So, there you go – selenium may be a trace mineral, but it seemingly has much more than a ‘trace’ effect on our all-round health and wellbeing.
 It could therefore be well worth you investigating how you could add more of this wonderful nutrient to your own diet – whether from food, supplements or both – in the months and years ahead.

 If the benefits of selenium are something you'd like to experience for yourself, why not try one of our new Daily Immunity effervescent drinks?
-It contains 100ug of selenium as well as 1500ug of vitamin A, 1000mg vitamin C, 25ug vitamin D3, 12mg vitamin E, 10mg zinc, 50mg L-glutathione, 100mg N-acetyl cysteine, 10mg lipoic acid, 150mg reishi mushroom extract, and 150mg aged garlic powder - so 11 incredible vitamins, minerals, and phytonutrients in one tasty drink!
+It contains 100ug of selenium as well as 1500ug of vitamin A, 1000mg vitamin C, 25ug vitamin D3, 12mg vitamin E, 10mg zinc, 50mg L-glutathione, 100mg N-acetyl cysteine, 10mg lipoic acid, 150mg reishi mushroom extract, - so 11 incredible vitamins, minerals, and phytonutrients in one tasty drink!